apache/tvm/docs/dev/relay_intro.rst

 Build Computational Graph with Relay
 ------------------------------------
 Traditional deep learning frameworks use computational graphs as their intermediate representation.
-A computational graph (or data-flow graph), is a directed acyclic graph (DAG) that represent the computation.
+A computational graph (or data-flow graph), is a directed acyclic graph (DAG) that represents the computation.

 .. image:: https://raw.githubusercontent.com/tvmai/tvmai.github.io/master/images/relay/dataflow.png
     :align: center